danhicks853/TrueCitizen/README.md

 A simple World of Warcraft (3.3.5) addon that makes your character yell along with Rhonin in Dalaran.

 ## Features
-- Automatically detects when you're in Dalaran
+- Listens for Rhonin's speech in Dalaran
-- Listens for Rhonin's famous yell
+- Makes your character repeat each line of Rhonin's speech
-- Makes your character yell the same line in response
+- Special thank you message for the character named "Mithrix"

 ## Installation
 1. Download the latest release